andresbravom/ProjectJava/README.md

 # ProyectJava

 In this project I have developed a program focused on an online store, in which an account and a password are necessary to verify authentication.
-This project has tg¡he following tests:
+In this project I have performed the following tests:

 ```java
 - AthentificationUserTest